-It’s no secret that collaboration helps to improve productivity, efficiency, innovation, and turn leads to better decision making.
+It’s no secret that collaboration helps to improve productivity, efficiency, innovation, and in turn, leads to better decision making.
 But applying this to business analytics is a lot better.
-Collaboration unites people, processes, and ideas together.
+The collaboration unites people, processes, and ideas together.
 Adding business intelligence to collaborative analytics will become an analytics powerhouse that enables stakeholders to analyze any historical data but also share perspectives and zero in on actionable insights.

-Sales groups got to embrace this adviser role, guiding towards interdependent arrangement either side.
-In collaborating with the client, paying attention to their wants and giving insight notwithstanding its advantages, making a stronger client relationship tells your customers that you are just worth them, not their cash.
+Sales groups got to embrace this adviser role, guiding towards an interdependent arrangement on either side.
+In collaborating with the client, paying attention to their wants, and giving insight notwithstanding its advantages, making a stronger client relationship tells your customers that you are just worth them, not their cash.

 The subject matter expert or the pre-sales engineer might attend sales meetings.
 The services head will meet with the customers to discuss ongoing support.
-Client’s CIO could have questions answered directly by IT resources.
+The client’s CIO could have questions answered directly by IT resources.
 Team selling is regular selling we look everywhere.

 How Collaborative Selling Improves the Customer Experience?

-Decades ago, expectations of customers began to change making purchase process more and more complicated.
-It is not just companies suddenly decided trouble their buying process, but that the technology pool of buying decision makers at any company is much larger than it once was.
+Decades ago, expectations of customers began to change-making the purchase process more and more complicated.
+It is not just companies suddenly decided trouble their buying process, but that the technology pool of buying decision-makers at any company is much larger than it once was.

-A recent report from Salesforce Research states that 83% business consumers say collaborating with a salesperson that has confidential data on company’s product and services is exceptionally vital.
+A recent report from Salesforce Research states that 83% of business consumers say collaborating with a salesperson that has confidential data on the company’s products and services is exceptionally vital.
 Sales groups should become consultants in understanding buyer goals.

 Set Up for the Collaborative Selling Process

 There are some questions to answer to maximize the efforts and ensure that the organization is delivering exceptional experiences every time: